-SEPARATING STANDARD AND ASYMMETRIC PAKE.
+SEPARATING SYMMETRIC AND ASYMMETRIC PAKE.
 As already mentioned, asymmetric PAKE protocols are supposed to provide some protection of the password in case of a server compromise.
-Let us elaborate on this kind of attack.
-Naturally, for a server compromise to make sense, we can assume that the server already stored a password file at the time it gets compromised.
-Formally, this means that the attacker is allowed to obtain some partial inner state of an honest party who already ran parts of the protocol.
-Note that the adversary is however not allowed to control the behaviour of the compromised server, which distinguishes compromising a server from corrupting a server.
+Essentially, in case of a security breach where account data of users are leaked to the adversary, we want that the adversary does not obtain all user passwords in the clear.
+Formally, this attack is modeled via a partial leakage of the internal state of the server who already stored the user's account data.
+The adversary is however not allowed to control the behaviour of the compromised server, which distinguishes compromising a server from corrupting a server.
 Nevertheless, a server compromise allows the attacker to mount an adaptive attack.

-In simulation-based security notions such as notions stated in the UC model, adaptive attacks often impose a security problem.
-Such problems are often referred to as "commitment problem", since they require the simulator to explain how, e.g., a transcript that he simulated in the beginning of the protocol matches certain secrets of honest participants that are revealed at a later stage of the protocol run.
-The first mentioning of such a commitment problem is the work of Nielsen [Nie02], who showed that a nonprogrammable random oracle (NPRO) is not enough to obtain non-committing encryption.
+In simulation-based security notions such as ones stated in the UC model, adaptive attacks often impose a problem.
+Such problems are often referred to as "commitment problem": they require the simulator to explain how, e.g., a transcript that he committed to in the beginning of the protocol matches certain secrets of honest participants that are revealed only later.
+The first mentioning of such a commitment problem is the work of Nielsen [Nie02], who showed that a non-programmable random oracle (NPRO) is not enough to obtain non-committing encryption.
 One contribution of the paper is to formalize non-programmable random oracles.
-In a nutshell, such an oracle is modeled as an external oracle that informs the adversary about all queries, but chooses values truly at random, especially not letting the adversary in any way influence the outputs of the oracle.
+In a nutshell, an NPRO is modeled as an external oracle that informs the adversary about all queries, but chooses values truly at random, especially not letting the adversary in any way influence the outputs of the oracle.